 With lots of flora and fauna, it is also a good place for camping or mountain biking.
 In summer, the landscape becomes much greener.

 Although at 1750 meters it’s not the deepest canyon, it is considered one of the most beautiful because from there you can admire the Piedra Volada and Basaseachi waterfalls.

 If you like adventure, it is also a good destination since you can find the Peña del Gigante: a wall of 884 meters high that is a great challenge to climb with its classification between 5.12 and 5.13.

-Next to the Tarahumara ejido San Ignacio de Arareko, you will find this lake of crystalline waters.
-Surrounded by coniferous forests, the scenery is spectacular, making it a must-see tourist destination.
+Next to the Tarahumara ejido San Ignacio de Arareko, you will find this famous lake of crystalline waters.

 Twenty kilometers from Creel in the municipality of Urique, you will find these hot springs that maintain a pleasant temperature of 35º throughout the year, making it an ideal destination even during the region’s cold winter.

 To get there, you have to walk along a road that descends the Barranca de Tararecua, where you can admire the beautiful scenery.